Effect-TS/effect/.changeset/fair-starfishes-shake.md

   Schema.minLength(1),
   Schema.maxLength(2)
 ).annotations({
-  // By setting the `override` flag to `true`, this message will always be shown for any error
+  // By setting the `override` flag to `true`
+  // this message will always be shown for any error
   message: () => ({ message: "my custom message", override: true })
 })